tyler-will-dev/Portfolio/README.txt

 npm run build: Build the React App for production

-npm-start: Starts the development server
+npm start: Starts the development server

 git add .: Stages the changes